An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Quick facts about driving in Georgia

 Here are the key things you need to know about driving in Georgia.
-I will go into more depth on these topics in the next section.

 A sign reads Chognari in English and Georgian.